 Since you’re all about maintaining your track record as that good friend with the truck, you agree and rationalize if I’m not driving the truck, I can’t be held responsible in an accident.
 It’s a win-win.
 Now, they’ll have their own truck and I’m still their amazing friend.

 Is it really a win-win?
 You might be an amazing friend, but now, you’re an amazing friend with a truckload of liability you didn’t even know you signed for.

 Florida follows a doctrine of strict liability, known as the Dangerous Instrumentality Doctrine.
 This doctrine imposes liability of the title owner of the vehicle involved in the crash.
 And unfortunately, it does not matter who was driving.
 If your name is on the title, you may be held responsible for the Florida truck accident that your vehicle was involved in.

 We all want to be the helpful neighbor or the good friend to someone out in their time of need, but under Dangerous Instrumentality Doctrine, you must be extremely careful who you allow to use your vehicle.
 If the title is in your name, you will be held responsible if your vehicle causes an accident.

 It is important to note the driver of your car who caused the crash can also be held liable.
 Both the driver of the vehicle involved at the time of the accident and the owner can be held liable for damages caused by a car accident.

-As personal injury attorneys, part of our investigation is to find ALL parties that may be responsible for our client’s damages.
+As Florida personal injury attorneys, part of our investigation is to find ALL parties that may be responsible for our client’s damages.
 As If you are involved in a car accident that is not your fault, and the owner and the driver are not the same person, you may be entitled to damages from both the driver and the owner.
-Contact the attorneys at The Schiller Kessler Group for a free consultation at (800) 350-FIRM.
+Contact the attorneys at The Schiller Kessler Group for a free consultation.